Museum of the Rockies Paleohistology Process

-Fossil material is embedded in resin, sectioned with diamond-bladed saws, mounted onto glass slides, and ground and polished until thin enough for light to reveal the exquisitely preserved microscopic structure.
+"At the MOR fossil material is embedded in resin, sectioned with diamond-bladed saws, mounted onto glass slides, and ground and polished until thin enough for light to reveal the exquisitely preserved microscopic structure. -ET Lamm" Read more about our methods in:

 1. OBTAIN SPECIMEN